dodoan59/ds-rpc-01/README.md

 A powerful Retrieval-Augmented Generation (RAG) chatbot with role-based access control, built with FastAPI (backend) and Streamlit (frontend).
 This application allows users to interact with documents through natural language queries, retrieving relevant information using semantic search and generating human-like responses.

+## 📌 Problem Statement
+The aim is to design a chatbot that enables different teams to access role-specific data while maintaining secure access for Finance, Marketing, HR, C-Level Executives, and Employees.

+-	Authentication and Role Assignment: The chatbot should authenticate users and assign them their roles.
+-	 Data Handling: Respond to queries based on the corresponding department data (Finance, Marketing, HR, General), also providing reference to the source document.
+-	NLP: Process and understand natural language queries.
+-	Role-Based Access Control: Ensure role-based data access.
+-	RAG: Retrieve data, augment it with context, and generate a clear, insightful response.

 ## 🚀 Features

 - **Document Processing**: Upload and process various document formats